krysc0/CCR/README.md

 # CCR Resources
 * [Intro to CCR course on UBLearns](https://ublearns.buffalo.edu/d2l/le/discovery/view/course/209035)

+# Why use the CCR?
+Some reasons you may need to use the CCR in your project
+* You are working with big datasets and require a lot of memory
+* You are training a machine learning model and need a GPU
+* Your work is computationally heavy and your local CPU is insufficient

 # Prerequisites
 * You have to be connected to the UB network to access the CCR.
 If you're on campus, connecting to Eduroam works.
 If off campus, connect to the [UB VPN via Cisco Secure Client](https://www.buffalo.edu/ubit/service-guides/connecting/vpn/computer.html).
 * The CCR uses LINUX as the operating system.
 You need to know and use [UNIX commands](https://www.geeksforgeeks.org/linux-commands-cheat-sheet/) in the ssh-agent and in the CCR OnDemand portal.